ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Token Expiration

-"Great!
-We have now done a lot, but something is still missing because the"
+Awesome!
+We've done a lot, but there's something still missing before we wrap up.

+If the JWT token expires, subsequent requests to Strapi will return a 401 Unauthorized error.

-One last thing before we wrap up. once we get a 401 unauthorized error we need to redirect the user to the login page.
+once we get a 401 unauthorized error we need to redirect the user to the login page.

 create a new file `plugins/axios.js`: